relistan/spacesuit/README.md

 that is to `brew install elixir`.
 Next you need to install dependencies, with `mix deps.get`.
 Now you're ready to roll.

+*Note*: To run `mix compile` or `mix test` you also have to install Rebar3, the Erlang build system.
+On OSX, use `brew install rebar` to install it.

 Running
 -------